Gajol/ApplicationArchitecture/ARA.md

   Business critical applications require a BCP and DR plan to be documented and reviewed on a regular basis.
   - [ ] Enterprise Architecture : Formally identify the criticality of applications and record this in the deparment's official configuration management database (CMDB).

-<a name="application-architecture-guidance-goal-reduce-content-duplication"></a>
+<a name="application-architecture-guidance-goal-reduce-content-duplication-with-url-design-and-search"></a>
-## Goal: Reduce Content Duplication.
+## Goal: Reduce Content Duplication with URL Design and Search

-Content is duplicated within applications and across technologies.
+Content (information) is duplicated within applications and across technologies.
 The causes of this have not been formally documented, however some factors leading to users copying content are the lack of *trust* in being able to find or access the content in the future.
 This can be paraphrased as *I need a local copy for me or my team*.
 This leads to copies of information on shared-drives and transitory and corporate applications.

 Some historical examples that have led to this "clone-and-own" culture include:

   - Link Rot:  Application upgrades making links to content fail.
 [Deep Linking](https://en.wikipedia.org/wiki/Deep_linking) is the use of a hyperlink that links to a specific, generally searchable or indexed, piece of web content on a website.
 For example, a link to a specific case, request or document.

   - Access:  Users are concerned that the content may disappear due to the content owner removing, renaming or modifying user-access.
 This is difficult to address at the application layer, and requires enterprise information and access-management governance.

 1. URL Lifecycle
  When supporting [Deep Linking](https://en.wikipedia.org/wiki/Deep_linking) design must take into account the lifecycle of the link, and its ability to function through upgrades.
 Consider patterns such as [Permalink](https://en.wikipedia.org/wiki/Permalink) and Data Object Identifier [(DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier).
 When provide a link to a user for reference, identify this should be a trusted-link which survives upgrades/replacements.